By: Maggi Gallaspy

 A classic spring break pastime, enjoying a baseball game under the West Texas sun or stars is always a hit!

 The nationally-ranked Texas Tech Baseball team has many home games over spring break!
-Watch the team take on Iowa, UT Arlington and Oklahoma State at Rip Griffin Park.
-For a full schedule and ticket information, click here.
+Watch the team take on Texas and New Mexico State at Rip Griffin Park.
+For a full schedule and ticket information, click here

 Aim for the bullseye!
 Grab Axxes is Lubbock’s premier axe-throwing hall.
 Located on University Ave., this unique experience is suited for those 14 years or older.